tne-lab/py-behav-box-v2/docs/components.md

 All components are linked to a particular `source` via a `component_id` and `component_address`.
 These three variables are all passed to the component constructor along with optional `metadata` and configured using local [AddressFiles](protocols_addressfiles.md#addressfiles).
-The component constructor can be overridden if necessary to define variables for the component subclass.
+The component constructor can be overridden if necessary to define variables for the component subclass (if necessary, these variables can be locally configured using `metadata` in *AddressFiles*).
 The example below shows how the default constructor could be overridden to keep track of a state variable:

     def __init__(self, source, component_id, component_address):